rule

 Text 46

-The Fortunate One said: 'You indeed as the apple of Our eye and well-wishing friend thus perfectly knows what expression would be of use in this regard, please tell what should be done, We have full faith and will carry that out.'
+The Fortunate One said: 'You indeed as the apple of Our eye and Our well-wishing friend from that position perfectly know what expression would be of use in this regard, please tell Us what should be done, We have full faith in you and will carry that out.'
+(Vedabase)

 Text 47

-Thus requested by his Maintainer acting as if He, all-knowing, was puzzled, did Uddhava taking the order on his head, give a reply.'
+Thus requested by his Maintainer who acted as if He, the all-knowing One, was puzzled, gave Uddhava humbly accepting the order on his head, a reply.'
+(Vedabase)

 Production: